SAP-archive/cloud-apis-virtual-event/exercises/05/readme.md

 }
 ```

 Great!
 You've successfully obtained an access token from the Authorization Server in a client credentials flow based call.

 Now it's time to actually make the API call.
-Ready?

 ### 2. Make your first Workflow API call

-Now the moment of truth - stage 2, where we're going to make a GET request to the `/v1/workflow-definitions` API endpoint.
+Now the moment of truth - stage 2 (of the two-stage process described above) where we're going to make a GET request to the `/v1/workflow-definitions` API endpoint.

 :point_right: Focus now on the second HTTP request in the `first-api-call.http` file, and replace the placeholder values as described earlier.
 Make sure you copy the whole value of the `access_token` property in the response to the call in stage 1.